-To enable the full functionality of this Mk9 yo and press the <logon as="" owner=""> button.
-A that you can see to whom this recorder belo</logon> Iternatively, logon as guest so Mk9 identifier is: 1090420 Your descriptor is: Logon as Guest Password Logon as Owner
+To enable the full functionality of this Mk9 you and press the <logon as="" owner=""> button.
+Al that you can see to whom this recorder belor</logon> u need to enter your password ternatively, logon as guest so ngs.
+Mk9 identifier is: 1090420 Your descriptor is: Logon as Guest Password Logon as Owner